Tools

 end

 The above produces a matrix with a number of columns equal to the number of residues and a number of rows equal to the number of MDDF points.
 That matrix can be plotted as a contour map with adequate plotting software.
-A complete running example is provided here, producing the figure above.

-Computing a 3D density map around a macromolecule
+3D density map around a macromolecule

 Three-dimensional representations of the distribution functions can also be obtained from the MDDF results.
 These 3D representations are obtained from the fact that the MDDFs can be decomposed into the contributions of each solute atom, and that each point in space is closest to a single solute atom as well.
 Thus, each point in space can be associated to one solute atom, and the contribution of that atom to the MDDF at the corresponding distance can be obtained.